 In Hertfordshire 18.3% of people aged 16-64 are economically inactive, which is slightly lower than the national rate of 22%, but this rate does vary from district to district.
 The incidence of ‘long term sick’ among those who are economically inactive is slightly lower in Hertfordshire than across England, but worryingly this rate appears to be growing faster than the UK as a whole.
 How can we develop a local Get Britain Working paper that works for Hertfordshire.

-Watch the recording below.
+Watch the recording below or read the transcript.

 Webinar 2: Shaping a greener economy

-The Government has emphasised that its primary goal is growth, but not at any cost.
-In our second webinar, we will explore how we can foster local economic growth while supporting net zero goals and encouraging green investments, all while delivering the much-needed homes and infrastructure.
+This debate broadcast live on 24 February explored how we can foster local economic growth while supporting net zero goals and encouraging green investments, all while delivering the much-needed homes and infrastructure.

 With Hertfordshire’s population projected to rise by 38,550 by 2043, there will be increased demands for housing, healthcare, schools, and transport.
 This growth presents opportunities and challenges.
 There is also a significant need for green skills to retrofit Hertfordshire’s housing stock, ensuring healthier living conditions for the future.